Ground Sage Uses: Adding Flavor and Health Benefits

 Dietary Restrictions and Allergies

-For those on low-sugar or low-carbohydrate diets, it is important to note that sage does contain small amounts of sugar and carbohydrates.
-However, the herb is generally considered to be a low-glycemic food, meaning that it has a minimal impact on blood sugar levels.
+If you follow a low‑sugar or low‑carbohydrate diet, remember that sage contains small amounts of sugar and carbohydrates.
+Still, the herb qualifies as a low‑glycemic food, so it minimally affects blood sugar levels.

 References – Ground Sage Uses